 Krista's Journal: The Pursuit and Practice of Happiness Is an Awareness of the Suffering and Pleasure of Others

 is the exiled spiritual leader of Tibet.
 He is the author of many books, including Ethics for a New Millennium.

-is Presiding Bishop of The Episcopal Church who holds a doctorate in oceanography.
+is the 26th Presiding Bishop of the Episcopal Church.
+She holds a doctorate in oceanography.